kdoore/CS2335-Gitbook/uml_class_diagram.md

-# UML Class Diagram
+# UML Class Diagrams

-The diagram below shows the Unified Modeling Language model for the classes for the zombie project.
+The diagrams below shows the Unified Modeling Language Class diagrams for major 'systems' used in the course.
 UML class diagrams provide a visual overview of the relationships between classes, interfaces, and the features: variables, properties and methods for each of these classes.

-###StateMachine Framework
+###State Manager: State-Machine Framework

 ![](/assets/Screen Shot 2018-02-12 at 3.43.41 PM.png)